epam/edp-install/docs/operator-guide/aws-marketplace-install.md

 ## Prerequisites

+!!!
+Notice
+    - A basic understanding of AWS services and navigation is preferred to facilitate smoother setup and deployment processes.
+If you are new to AWS, please refer to the [AWS Documentation](https://docs.aws.amazon.com/index.html) for detailed information on the services and their usage.
+    - Understanding of Kubernetes: Knowledge of Kubernetes concepts and architecture is recommended for effective management and operation of clusters.

 Please familiarize yourself with the [Prerequisites](prerequisites.md) page before deploying the product.
 To perform a minimal installation, ensure that you meet the following requirements:

+* The AWS Elastic Kubernetes Service (EKS) cluster is available for deployment.
+For detailed instructions on creating a new cluster, please consult the [AWS EKS Cluster Creation Guide](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).
+Additionally, you can refer to our [EKS Deployment Guide](deploy-aws-eks.md) for step-by-step instructions tailored to your specific requirements.
 * The domain name is available and associated with the ingress object in cluster.
 * Cluster administrator access.
 * The [Tekton](install-tekton.md) resources are deployed.